Interactive kiosk: Photo kiosk

 An interactive kiosk allows users to print pictures from their digital images.
 The marquee example began with Kodak who had at one point had over 100,000 units up and running in the U.S. Many of these units were customized PCs with an LCD which would then print to the central printer in Customer service.
 Two major classes of photo kiosks exist:

 Digital Order Stations -- This type of photo kiosk exists within retail locations and allows users to place orders for prints and photographic products.
 Products typically get produced in-store by a digital minilab, or at another location to be shipped directly to the consumer, or back to the store to be picked up at a later time.
 Digital Order Stations may or may not support instant printing, and typically do not handle payments.

 Instant Print Stations - This type of photo kiosk uses internal printers to instantly create photographic prints for a self serve paying customer.
 Often located in public locations (hotels, schools, airports), Instant Print Stations handle payments.
 Often such systems will only print 4x6 inch prints, although popular dye-sublimation photo printers as of 2008 allow for 4x6, 5x7, 8x10, 8x12.
-It's more a matter of resupply labor economics and chassis size.
+It is more a matter of resupply labor economics and chassis size.

 Internet kiosk

 An Internet kiosk is a terminal that provides public Internet access.
 Internet kiosks sometimes resemble telephone booths, and are typically placed in settings such as hotel lobbies, long-term care facilities, medical waiting rooms, apartment complex offices, or airports for fast access to e-mail or web pages.
 Internet kiosks sometimes have a bill acceptor or a credit card swipe, and nearly always have a computer keyboard, a mouse (or a fixed trackball which is more robust), and a monitor.

-Some Internet kiosks are based on a payment model similar to vending machines or Internet café, while others are free.
+Some Internet kiosks are based on a payment model similar to vending machines or Internet cafés, while others are free.
 A common arrangement with pay-for-use kiosks has the owner of the Internet kiosk enter into a partnership with the owner of its location, paying either a flat rate for rental of the floor space or a percentage of the monthly revenue generated by the machine.

-One of the first companies in North America to develop and deploy internet kiosks with touch screens via user login and password was Streetspace Inc. based out of San Francisco, California.
-Starting in 1999 they deployed internet kiosks across locations inside cafes, restaurants, and record shops in Berkeley, California.
-Street space was also one of the first companies to roll-out targeted advertising and services to these internet kiosks based on the location of the kiosk and the profile of the user when they logged into the terminal.
+One of the first companies in North America to develop and deploy Internet kiosks with touch screens via user login and password was Streetspace Inc. based out of San Francisco, California.
+Starting in 1999 they deployed Internet kiosks across locations inside cafes, restaurants, and record shops in Berkeley, California.
+Streetspace was also one of the first companies to roll out targeted advertising and services to these Internet kiosks based on the location of the kiosk and the profile of the user when they logged into the terminal.

 Internet kiosks have been the subject of hacker activity.
 Hackers will download spyware and catch user activity via keystroke logging.
 Other hackers have installed hardware keystroke logging devices that capture user activity.

 Businesses that provide Internet kiosks are encouraged to use special Internet kiosk software and management procedures to reduce liability exposure.